ramirorichmand/RR10_MyStudyPlan/Week 3/Min Stack/Question.md

 Implement the MinStack class:

-MinStack() initializes the stack object. void push(int val) pushes the element val onto the stack. void pop() removes the element on the top of the stack. int top() gets the top element of the stack.
+MinStack() initialises the stack object. void push(int val) pushes the element val onto the stack. void pop() removes the element on the top of the stack. int top() gets the top element of the stack.